MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 > [!IMPORTANT]
 > If something goes wrong and your onboarding process fails, see [Microsoft Defender for Business troubleshooting](mdb-troubleshooting.yml).

-## Use automatic onboarding for Windows devices enrolled in Microsoft Endpoint Manager
+## Automatic onboarding for Windows devices enrolled in Microsoft Endpoint Manager

 The automatic onboarding option applies to Windows devices only.
 This option is available if your organization was already using Microsoft Endpoint Manager, Microsoft Intune, or Mobile Device Management (MDM) in Microsoft Intune before you got Defender for Business (preview).